opendistro/for-elasticsearch-docs/docs/security/security-admin.md

 # Apply configuration changes using securityadmin.sh

 The Security plugin stores its configuration---including users, roles, and permissions---in an index on the Elasticsearch cluster (`.opendistro_security`).
-Storing these settings in an index lets you change settings without restarting the cluster and eliminates the need to place configuration files on any node.
+Storing these settings in an index lets you change settings without restarting the cluster and eliminates the need to edit configuration files on every single node.

 After changing any of the configuration files in `plugins/opendistro_security/securityconfig`, however, you must run `plugins/opendistro_security/tools/securityadmin.sh` to load these new settings into the index.
-This script identifies itself against a cluster through an admin TLS certificate, in `.pem`, `.jks`, `.p12`, or `.pfx` format.
+You must also run this script at least once to initialize the `.opendistro_security` index and configure your authentication and authorization methods.

-If the `.opendistro_security` index is already initialized, you can also use Kibana to change users, roles, and permissions.
-However, you need to run `securityadmin.sh` at least once to initialize the index and configure your authentication and authorization methods.
+After the `.opendistro_security` index is initialized, you can use Kibana to manage your users, roles, and permissions.

 ---